json-schema-org/json-schema-spec/jsonschema-core.md

 distinct schema resource within a single schema document.
-Furthermore, in accordance with [RFC 3987 section 6.5](#rfc3987) and [RFC 3986 section 5.1.2](#rfc3986) regarding encapsulating entities, if an `$id` in a subschema is a relative IRI-reference, the base IRI for resolving that reference is the IRI of the parent schema resource.
+Furthermore, in accordance with [RFC 3987 section 6.5](#rfc3987) and [RFC 3986 section 5.1.2](#rfc3986) regarding encapsulating entities, if an `$id` in a subschema is a relative IRI reference, the base IRI for resolving that reference is the IRI of the parent schema resource.
 Note that an `$id` consisting of an empty IRI or of the empty fragment only will result in the embedded resource having the same IRI as the encapsulating resource, which SHOULD be considered an error per